 Protection: Staff are trained and supported to respond appropriately and sensitively to all safeguarding concerns following our agreed procedures.
-As a Rights Respecting School, The Gower School takes steps to ensure that children are protected from all forms of violence, abuse, neglect and bad treatment (Article 19).
 We identify and act on early signs of abuse, neglect and exploitation and reassess concerns when situations do not improve to ensure the right help at the right time to address risks and prevent risks escalating.
 We ensure that allegations, concerns, suspicions and complaints against staff are dealt with promptly, and in accordance with DfE and local guidance.
 We keep accurate records and share relevant information quickly in order to challenge inactivity.
 Additionally, we take all practical and appropriate steps to ensure that our school premises are as secure as circumstances permit.